Chasedog98/Photon_Research/README.md

 --------------------------------------------------------------
 BE CAUTIOUS WHEN WIRING THE BOARD!!
 ---------------------------------------------------------------
-Alternative to ESP8266 is a Pi Zero W with an ethernet hat to connect to the thernet port and UART 1.
-Using both allows for uploading photon files and communication and control.
-Possibly could do everything other one or the other but not tested.
+Alternative to ESP8266 is a Pi Zero W with an ethernet hat to connect to the ethernet port and UART 1.
+Using both allows for uploading photon files and control.
+Possibly could do everything with one or the other but not tested.

 _____________________________________________________________________________________________________________________________________
 I do not take full credit for anything.
 This is for refrence for others that have asked me to upload these documents.